Skip to main content

 There are 2 important dates to understand when it comes to your mortgage payments.

-Your payment period is the window which you have to make your mortgage payments within.
+Your payment period is the window which you have to make your mortgage payments in.

 When your payment period starts depends on when your mortgage completes.